 As mentioned above, there has been a decline in social infrastructure since the DPRK underwent an economic collapse in the mid-late 1990s.
 Yet it continues to perform remarkable well for an impoverished Asian country stuck in an asymmetrical state of exception for six decades.
 DPRK nutritional outcomes are significantly better than India and Indonesia.
 Margaret Chan, director-general of the WHO, reported in 2010 that she “was very impressed with some of the notable public health achievements” and that their high numbers of medical personnel “could be the envy of many developing countries” (Beal 2011: 183).
-According to the last census in 2008, DPRK youth and adult literacy rate is 100 percent (UNESCO 2015).
+According to the last census in 2008, the DPRK youth and adult literacy rate is 100 percent (UNESCO 2015).
 Lankov (2013b) has noted the lack of crime in the country by contrast to his experience in early 1990s Russia.

 This does not challenge findings of CAH; it does, however, de-stabilize the image of the DPRK as an irredeemable country that has been extraordinarily derelict in its basic duties and survived through sheer terror and indoctrination.
-DPRK brutality is assumed in the West; DPRK achievements are unknown or dismissed.
-As Chapter Two and Three will describe, the COI obscures positive elements and exaggerates negative elements.

-This dissertation is primarily a critique of the COI report, but it can be read as a reasonably representative critique of the Western human rights literature on North Korea in general.
 The COI is best understood as a sympathetic chronicle of defector narratives (less than 200 defectors cited in the Findings section, around 30 of which were privileged and gave public testimonies).
-These are ‘corroborated’ by other defectors in this sample and/or by mostly single-issue NGOs based in the ROK (Republic of Korea, or South Korea), US or Japan who typically base their findings on a larger (overlapping) pool of defector witnesses.
+These are ‘corroborated’ by other defectors in this sample and/or by mostly single-issue NGOs based in the ROK (Republic of Korea, or South Korea), US or Japan.
+They typically base their findings on a larger (overlapping) pool of defector witnesses.
 The COI often implicitly and sometimes explicitly presents these geographically- and temporally-specific testimonies as ongoing and extraordinary violations across the country.
 This reproduces the core epistemological problems of the DPRK human rights literature, including a methodology that elevates defector narratives over empirical data, a willful lack of empathy for the geopolitical context of the DPRK, and a tendency to assume the ‘extraordinary-negative’ character of the government and its actions.

+This dissertation is centered on a multi-pronged critique of the COI and the wider human rights field from which it originated.
+The first three chapters take on ideologically (de)contextualized COI findings of ongoing CAH in all areas of the mandate and the counter-productive recommendations that follow criminalization.
+Each chapter reveals different facets of the hegemonic ‘extraordinary-negative frame’ that implies the DPRK government is irredeemable, or somehow fundamentally worse than other authoritarian governments in a comparable context (i.e. poor, food insecure, an in a long-term state of exception).
+This lays the empirical groundwork for the ultimate goal of this thesis: to locate the center of the American/Western understanding of North Korea in our own ideology.
+The centrality of domestic brutality to popular discourse makes human rights the most appropriate vehicle for this critique of ideology that then redoubles as a final mode of critique of the COI.

 There are at least three contextual elements that are crucial to achieving a somewhat realistic understanding of DPRK human rights violations and why NGOs and popular media so often frame them as extraordinary-negative.
 These are not controversial as points of fact; even the most anti-DPRK expert would probably concede, in the abstract, that these elements are highly relevant to DPRK behavior and how the West understands the country.
 Yet this expert would probably dispute their relevance to DPRK human rights violations and how we see them, even as this correspondence would be self-evident in other national contexts.
 These radically under-theorized elements that are repressed in the COI and the literature are put at the very center of the analysis here.